kometen/http_post/README.md

 J tells curl to save the file using the remote header name.<br>
 s tells curl to be silent.<br>
 F tells curl what file you want to upload.

+Give it a minute or two after the file have been uploaded.
+When it is uploaded and converted a http redirect 303 GET's the converted file with the same name as the original but with the heic extension.